19hours/sg-statutes/Acts/Companies Act.md

 Alteration of capital

-40. The company may from time to time by ordinary resolution —
+40\.
+The company may from time to time by ordinary resolution do one or more of the following:

-(a) increase the share capital by such sum to be divided into shares of such amount as the resolution shall prescribe;
+40.—(a) increase the share capital by such sum as the resolution shall prescribe;

+(b)

-(b) consolidate and divide all or any of its share capital into shares of larger amount than its existing shares;
+consolidate and divide all or any of its share capital;

+(c)

-(c) subdivide its shares or any of them into shares of smaller amount than is fixed by the memorandum; so however that in the subdivision the proportion between the amount paid and the amount (if any) unpaid on each reduced share shall be the same as it was in the case of the share from which the reduced share is derived;
+subdivide its shares or any of them, so however that in the subdivision the proportion between the amount paid and the amount, if any, unpaid on each reduced share shall be the same as it was in the case of the share from which the reduced share is derived;

+(d)

-(d) cancel shares which at the date of the passing of the resolution in that behalf have not been taken or agreed to be taken by any person or which have been forfeited and diminish the amount of its share capital by the amount of the shares so cancelled.
+cancel the number of shares which at the date of the passing of the resolution in that behalf have not been taken or agreed to be taken by any person or which have been forfeited and diminish the amount of its share capital by the number of the shares so cancelled.

+[42/2005 wef 30/01/2006]

 41\.
 Subject to any direction to the contrary that may be given by the company in general meeting, all new shares shall, before issue, be offered to such persons as at the date of the offer are entitled to receive notices from the company of general meetings in proportion, as nearly as the circumstances admit, to the amount of the existing shares to which they are entitled.
 The offer shall be made by notice specifying the number of shares offered, and limiting a time within which the offer, if not accepted, will be deemed to be declined, and, after the expiration of that time, or on the receipt of an intimation from the person to whom the offer is made that he declines to accept the shares offered, the directors may dispose of those shares in such manner as they think most beneficial to the company.
 The directors may likewise so dispose of any new shares which (by reason of the ratio which the new shares bear to shares held by persons entitled to an offer of new shares) cannot, in the opinion of the directors, be conveniently offered under this regulation.

 42\.
-The company may by special resolution reduce its share capital, any capital redemption reserve fund or any share premium account in any manner and with, and subject to, any incident authorised, and consent required by law.
+The company may by special resolution reduce its share capital in any manner and with, and subject to, any incident authorised, and consent required by law.

 General meeting